data-ethics-and-society/data-ethics-and-society-reading-group/Guides/Lightning-Talk-Guide.md

 ### Part 2: Group Discussion

   - Groups should be 5-9 people with one facilitator.
+  - Remind the group of the schedule for the evening: discussion time should have a 5 minute coffee/ loo break halfway through, before regrouping 5 minutes before the end.
   - Ask people to introduce themselves - perhaps you could ask everyone to say their names, and one word they would use to sum up the book/article they read or the topic
+  - Introduce the book and articles - who read what? (could be a show of hands) - this will give you an idea of what to focus on (e.g. if no one read an article, don't focus on that one)
   - Warm up by reading over the pre-set questions to get people thinking
   - Encourage someone to start with sharing something they found interesting, e.g. an idea, opinion or a quote they liked or didn't